 Mind absolutely blown.
 It’s like they’re describing my life.

-A fun bit of nerdy biology here, too.
+A fun bit of nerdy biology here too.
 According to the study researchers, the theory is that higher levels of stress during a work week cause your body to manufacture natural glucocorticoids (steroid hormones) and that when your stress level drops, so do your glucocorticoids levels.
-This drop may be what leads to “let down migraines,” which are similar what happens when people withdraw from steroids.
+This drop may be what leads to “let-down migraine,” which are similar t0 what happens when people withdraw from steroids.
 Who knew?

-All of this is to say yes, weekend migraines are a real thing.
-And let’s not forget that migraines in general can be totally crippling and awful.
-I think so many people fail to realize that migraines are more than “just a headache” and involve all of our body systems.
-They can be truly incapacitating.
+All of this is to say, yes, weekend migraine attacks are a real thing.
+And let’s not forget that migraine symptoms in general can be totally crippling and awful.
+I think so many people fail to realize that migraine is more than “just a headache” and involves all of our body systems.
+Attacks can be truly incapacitating.

-However, it looks like there are a few things we can do to stop the weekend onset of migraines:
+However, it looks like there are a few things we can do to stop the weekend onset of migraine:

 1. Keep our sleep schedules consistent.

 3. Take care to even out our stress levels so things don’t come crashing down for us during the weekend.

 Some of these are easier said than done (honestly, only No. 2 feels easy!).
 But our well-being and happiness are just as important as anything else, so it’s worth it to make these changes in whatever way we can.

 I have spent the last few weekends working on these things, and I think it’s helping.
 I had my normal PMS migraine attack this past weekend, but I made sure not to sleep in too late and tried my best to keep my stress levels at a manageable place during the week.
 So that monthly migraine wasn’t nearly as bad as it usually is.

 I’ll take what I can get.
 I think most of all, it’s just really helpful to become more mindful of what your triggers are and to learn that there are actionable steps you can take toward wellness.
 You deserve it.